nick-novak/Goals-n-such/checklists-and-ideas/books-checklist.md

 - [ ] How Music Works -- David Bryne
 - [ ] A Long Strange Trip: The Inside History of the Grateful Dead -- Dennis McNally
 - [ ] A Craftsman’s Legacy: Why Working with Our Hands Gives Us Meaning -- Eric Gorges, Jon Sternfeld
-- [ ] Sex, Economy, Freedom & Community: Eight Essays -- Wendell Berry
-- [ ] Buck 'Em!: The Autobiography of Buck Owens -- Randy Poe
-- [ ] Shakey: Neil Young's Biography -- Jimmy McDonough
 - [ ] Why We Make Things and Why It Matters: The Education of a Craftsman -- Peter Korn
 - [ ] The Storyteller: Tales of Life and Music -- Dave Grohl
 - [ ] A Good Man Is Hard to Find and Other Stories -- Flannery O'Connor
+- [ ] A Feast of Snakes -- Harry Crews
+- [ ] Big Bad Love -- Larry Brown

 ## Professional Development

+- [ ] Inspired: How to Create Tech Products Customers Love -- Marty Cagan
 - [ ] Continuous Discovery Habits: Discover Products that Create Customer Value and Business Value -- Teresa Torres
 - [ ] Four Thousand Weeks: Time Management for Mortals - Oliver Burkeman
 - [ ] Surronded by Idiots -- Thomas Erikson